RaghavSriram72/RaghavSriram72/README.md

 ---

 <h1><b>Raghav Sriram</b></h1>
-<p>Hello, I am a student with a passion for computer science.
-I enjoy conducting research in the computational biology and astrophysics fields and have a few published works.
-I love programming in React.js, R, and Python and am always looking to learn new programming languages.
+<p>Hi!
+I'm Raghav, an undergraduate at UC Irvine studying computer science.
+I’m passionate about computer science and medicine and am always looking for new opportunities that combine these fields.
+In particular, I am interested in applying machine learning, artificial intelligence, software development, and biotechnology to medical spaces.
 If you would like to chat or learn more about me feel free to send a message!</p>

 <h4>Programming Languages</h4>